 Mark is Associate Professor of Screen Histories at Solent University, Southampton.
 Beyond Agatha Christie, his main research interests concern British television history and drama.
 His publications on this topic include T is for Television: The Small Screen Adventures of Russell T Davies (Reynolds & Hearn, 2008), written with Andy Murray (not that one).

-Gray is a writer.
-As a playwright, he has been longlisted for the Old Vic New Voices 12, the Theatre 503 International Playwriting Prize, and the Papatango Prize (twice).
-He has also been shortlisted by the Papatango Prize, the Oxford Playhouse Playmaker scheme, and the Traverse Theatre Breakthrough scheme (twice).
-His stageplay Sugar is currently in development as a TV sitcom, and he has contributed a story for the Ladybird Stories for Pride audio collection for children (2024).
+Gray is a writer, podcaster and speaker.
+As a playwright, he has appeared on long- and shortlists for the Old Vic New Voices 12, the Papatango Prize, the Theatre 503 International Playwriting Prize, BOLD Playwrights, the Oxford Playhouse Playmaker, and the Traverse Theatre Breakthrough scheme.
+His plays have received rehearsed readings at the the Southwark Playhouse, the Old Red Lion and The Place, Bedford.
+His stageplay Sugar is in development as a TV sitcom, and he contributed a story for the Ladybird Stories for Pride audio collection for children (2024).

 In 2022 he presented a paper titled “Famous Last Words: Agatha Christie’s Curtain and Sleeping Murder” at the Golden Age of Crime Conference at Bournemouth University, where he first met co-host Mark.
-He presented his second paper, “'Cruelty mixed with camp': the parallel lives and works of Agatha Christie and Muriel Spark” the following year.
-His day job is making audiobooks for Penguin.
-He has been fascinated by Agatha Christie since childhood and grew up a mere eight miles from her former home in Wallingford.
+Gray has been fascinated by Agatha Christie since childhood and grew up a mere eight miles from her former home in Wallingford.
+His day job is making and casting audiobooks for Penguin.

 Copyright © 2023 Christie Time.
 All Rights Reserved.